Cloud-SPAN/nerc-metagenomics05-binning/_episodes/03-Functional-annotation.md

 ~~~
 {: .output}

 Prokka produces multiple different file types which you can see in the table below.
-We are mainly interested in `.faa` and `.txt` but many of the other files are useful for submission to different databases.
+We are mainly interested in `.faa` and `.tsv` but many of the other files are useful for submission to different databases.

 | Suffix | Description of file contents                       |
 |--------|----------------------------------------------------|